Directors and Officers Liability (D&O)

 In light of these challenges, directors and officers can help protect their personal assets through:

 - Strong corporate governance.

 - A risk transfer program that includes a high-quality D&O liability insurance program.

-While there is no single solution for protecting directors and officers from liability, D&O liability insurance can be an effective tool in mitigating overall exposure.
-Marsh’s D&O liability insurance is designed to protect a firm’s directors and officers for liability due to breaches of duty resulting from negligence, error, or omission.
+While there is no single solution for protecting directors and officers from liability, D&O liability insurance serves as an effective tool in mitigating overall exposure.

 D&O coverage is typically underwritten on a one-year basis for a single aggregate limit of liability.
-Many companies also purchase some form of entity coverage or predetermined allocation for securities law claims.
+Today, a typical D&O program includes both coverage for individual directors and officers and the entity itself.